githubnext/copilot-workspace-user-manual/troubleshooting.md

   3. Then log back into Copilot Workspace.

 - **Other known limitations to working within organizations:**
   1. The enterprise (or org) must opt-in to Copilot feature previews.
+[Learn how to enable feature previews in GitHub.com](https://docs.github.com/en/get-started/using-github/exploring-early-access-releases-with-feature-preview).
   2. The enterprise (or org) has set the Copilot Extension policy to Enabled.
+This can be done under your org / enterprise settings under Copilot > Copilot Policies.
   3. The enterprise must not be using EMUs.
   4. Developers within the enterprise (or org) must have paid Copilot licenses.